CBIIT/mistelilab-hifens/Figure1_I_K/Fig1_I_K.md

 ### Download the data if needed

-Download unzip the Columbus results of the experiments from Figshare if they have not been already downoloaded.
+Download unzip the Columbus results of the experiments from Figshare if they have not been already downloaded.

 ``` r
 if(!dir.exists("ObjectLevelData")) {